brown-ccv/ccv-website-hugo/content/english/documentation/oscar-user-manual/matlab/matlab-batch.md

 title: "Matlab Batch"
 date: 2019-01-31T17:07:36-05:00
 draft: false
+project: Oscar
 category: ""
 lead: ""
 weight: 0
 icon: check
 ---

 # Submit Matlab batch jobs

 Matlab can be used within a batch script.
 Here is an example batch script for running a serial Matlab program on an Oscar compute node: